Ultra Sound Money

 Other digital assets are less fixed in their supply.
 For some, this is that they are pegged to an underlying asset as is the case with stablecoins.
 In others, it is to ensure that the supply can be reduced or increased to better support the goals of the protocol they were designed for.

 It is against this backdrop that there are some really interesting narratives emerging.
-One of these is the notion of ultra sound money, which Justin Drake, an Ethereum Foundation researcher popularised.
-Ether, the cryptocurrency of the Ethereum network is the 2nd largest cryptocurrency after bitcoin with a market capitalisation of over 40% of bitcoin's.
+One of these is the notion of ultra sound money, which Justin Drake, an Ethereum Foundation researcher popularized.
+Ether, the cryptocurrency of the Ethereum network is the 2nd largest cryptocurrency after Bitcoin with a market capitalization of over 40% of Bitcoin's.

 Although Ether was designed as a utility token that could be used to secure and pay for transactions on the Ethereum network, it is also widely invested in as a cryptocurrency asset due to the success of Ethereum.